Places You Should Visit In Russia

 1. Moscow

-Moscow is the destination of the majority of international flights, therefore it’s important to schedule your travel so you have at least a few hours to tour the city.
-The capital city of Russia is a spectacular blend of natural beauty, breathtaking architecture, and numerous artifacts from earlier eras.
+Moscow As the arrival point for the majority of international flights, it is important to schedule your travel to allow at least a few days to tour the city.
+Russia’s capital is a spectacular blend of natural beauty, breathtaking architecture, and numerous historical artifacts.

-Moscow’s biggest attractions, like the boardwalk along the River Moskva and the pedestrian-only Stary Arbat shopping area, are best explored on foot.
+If you can secure tickets, the Bolshoi Theater—one of the largest ballet and opera houses in the world—is well worth a visit.
+Many of Moscow’s top attractions, like the River Moskva boardwalk and the pedestrian-only Stary Arbat shopping street, are best explored on foot.

-The Metro stations in Moscow are works of art unto themselves, embellished with porcelain relief, crystal chandeliers, and distinctive mosaic artworks, giving these locations the appearance of subterranean palaces.
-The two most beautiful metro stations to visit are Kiyevskaya station, which is decorated with white marble, paintings, and exquisite artwork, and Mayakovskaya station, which features ceiling mosaics and pink rhodonite columns.
+Furthermore, the Moscow Metro stations are works of art in themselves.
+Embellished with porcelain reliefs, crystal chandeliers, and intricate mosaics, they feel like subterranean palaces.
+Two must-visit stations are Kiyevskaya, decorated with white marble and exquisite paintings, and Mayakovskaya, which features ceiling mosaics and pink rhodonite columns.

 2. St Petersburg

-Despite being smaller than Moscow, St. Petersburg actually has a lot to offer and is frequently too large to see in a single day.
-St. Petersburg has a more European air than Moscow does, with beautiful art and superb design elements blending with history at every turn.
-You can take a cruise to see some of the 300 kilometers of canals that run through the imperial city, or you can explore it on foot to see the architecture up close and personal.
+St. Petersburg Despite being smaller than Moscow, St. Petersburg has so much to offer that it is often impossible to see everything in a single day.
+It possesses a more European atmosphere than the capital, with superb design elements blending seamlessly with history.
+You can take a cruise through the 300 kilometers of canals that crisscross the imperial city or explore the architecture on foot.

 3. Peterhof

-The Peterhof Palace is the city’s claim to fame, despite the fact that it is home to a university and a significant Russian watch manufacturing.
-The palace grounds span nearly 4000 hectares and were initially planned and constructed in the early 1700s for Tsar Peter the Great in a style that is similar to the Palace of Versailles.
+Peterhof Located about 25 kilometers outside St. Petersburg, Peterhof is famous for its stunning palace, though the town is also home to a university and a significant Russian watch manufacturer.
+The palace grounds, spanning nearly 4,000 hectares, were originally constructed in the early 1700s for Tsar Peter the Great in a style reminiscent of Versailles.